jordam/Portify.JS/README.md

 The script will start by pulling in the data from Spotify, it will then create the playlist(s) and begin populating them with tracks.

 This will occur real-time, do not interrupt the process.
 The process can take a while.
-A 100 track playlist took me about 2 minutes so you can figure its around 1.5 seconds a song.
+A 100 track playlist took me 85 seconds, so it takes around a second a song.

 This script is EXPERIMENTAL!
 I had some recent success with it though and wanted to put the concept out there.
 I will be working to improve the script as time goes on.